Quick steps: Create and use an SSH public-private key pair for Linux VMs in Azure

-With the public key on your Azure VM, and the private key on your local system, SSH to your VM using the IP address or DNS name of your VM.
+With the public key deployed on your Azure VM, and the private key on your local system, SSH to your VM using the IP address or DNS name of your VM.
 Replace azureuser and myvm.westus.cloudapp.azure.com in the following command with the administrator user name and the fully qualified domain name (or IP address):

 If you specified a passphrase when you created your key pair, enter that passphrase when prompted during the login process.
 The VM is added to your ~/.ssh/known_hosts file, and you won't be asked to connect again until either the public key on your Azure VM changes or the server name is removed from ~/.ssh/known_hosts.